Mondays in the Sun: Plot

 Santa finally agrees to pay off the debt in court.
-After driving off with his lawyer, they drive past the newly repaired street lamp where Santa tells the lawyer to pull over.
+After driving off with his lawyer, they drive past the newly repaired streetlamp where Santa tells the lawyer to pull over.
 Santa leaves the car, walks over to the lamp and smashes it again before driving off.

 Later that night, Santa goes to Amador's house to collect him to go to the bar but gets no response at the door.
 The flickering light above him brings attention to a partially caved-in roof.
 Santa steps backwards slowly, realising that the damage to the roof is due to Amador having jumped from his window while drunk, killing himself.
 His friends give him a dignified funeral albeit with a stolen floral arrangement.
 Meanwhile, Ana is at home packing in preparation to leave José.
 She waits for him on the couch with her bag on the floor.
 Upon returning from the funeral, José sits on the couch and lays across Ana's lap, telling her about the funeral and trying to make amends for the fighting they've been doing.
 Ana pities him and begins to cry as well, placing a blanket over her bag and deciding to stay without José ever knowing she had intended to leave.

 That same day, Lino is waiting in line for another job interview and before being called for his turn, he looks ahead seeing a reflection of himself, ultimately deciding that he is wasting his time looking for employment in such places.

 At night, the friends meet up again in the bar with the ashes of Amador and after pouring 'one last drink' in his urn, they make a decision and set off to spread the ashes.
 The friends go down to the shipyard and eventually find the ferry that they always took together and where it is implied that they met.
 Two of the men climb on board while the other two stand guard.
 The two on-board break into the cabin and find a way to start the ferry.
 Once they get it started, the other two climb aboard and they set off for the middle of the passage.
 Upon getting there, they realise that each one of them thought another had brought the urn and that they had left it behind.
 They chortle.
 The group of friends stay out all night in the middle of the passage without any cares and by morning there is a large crowd around the ferry terminal watching the men from afar.
 The men chat casually while sitting in the morning sun as the credits begin to roll.